 This lead to the epiphany that the concept behind kickstarter could be applied to action, not just money!
 A crowdfunding-type platform could be used to recruit all kinds of resources, including people willing to knock on a 100 doors on the weekend or to risk arrest, in additon to providing support to volunteers and raising money.”

 Gary is a lifelong activist, who has fought in many major battles from civil and farmworkers rights to anti-nuke movement, and he’s also worked on six prez and 3 US Senate campaigns, and even recently on a successful Dem assemblywoman’s race in Long Island.
 He’s been arrested for direct action himself three times, and recently worked seven months as a field organizer for the Bernie Sanders campaign in three states including Texas..
 He was one of the key anti-nuke documentary filmmakers of the 80s.
 He is now focused on the design and validation of WinWisely and has been reaching out to potential users for the last 5 months.
 Here is his detailed resume.

-Heather Moore is a designer and advocate for social, environmental and economic systems change.
-Coming from the corporate design world, she spent much of my career on producing useful and engaging designs for large corporations.
-She became frustrated that these organizations could effect more impact on the world simply because they had more money and more resources.
-She wanted to put her energy towards something more meaningful and positively impactful, so she joined Win Wisely.
-As the designer of Win Wisely, her job is to make it easy and engaging for folks to join up with causes one feels strongly about, and connect with others nearby to form communities of vision, and to create the sort of tipping point that we so urgently need for massive systems change.
+Ashraf Rahal is a highly experienced UI and UX designer and advocate for social, environmental and economic systems change.
+Based in Europe he has been chief UI and UX designer for several multinational corporate clients, garnering A+ ratings.
+As the designer of Win Wisely, his job is to make it easy and engaging for folks to join up with causes one feels strongly about, and connect with others nearby to form communities of vision, and to create the sort of tipping point that we so urgently need for massive systems change.

 Dan Newmark works as the presentation specialist for WinWisely.
 Newmark has over 20 years experience in presentation design.